-Juicy and tangy red currants in a bed of soft and sweet sponge cake, served with vanilla ice cream or whipped cream, a refreshing yet comforting summer berry dessert.
+Juicy and tangy red currant cobbler, served with vanilla ice cream or whipped cream, a refreshing yet comforting summer berry dessert.

-I know many people still hold on to the Sunday lunch and so on, but in our house, we decided that as I spend enough time cooking in the week anyway, Sunday should be a day of relaxing, of spending time with the family, doing something with the kids, going out … So I mostly let it be when it comes to Sunday cooking, we either eat out, or we order something or we just have a simple soup or spaghetti with some kind of very quick sauce.
+I know many people still hold on to the Sunday lunch and so on, but in our house, we decided that as I spend enough time cooking in the week anyway, Sunday should be a day of relaxing, of spending time with the family, doing something with the kids, going out … So I mostly let it be when it comes to Sunday cooking, we either eat out, or we order something or we just have a simple soup or spaghetti with a very quick to make sauce.

-I sometimes bake on Sundays, especially when I know people are coming, but this casserole cake has proved to be a life saver on those occasions when people are not announcing their coming or only do so about half an hour before they come.
+I sometimes bake on Sundays, especially when I know people are coming, but this Easy Red Currant Cobbler with Almonds has proved to be a life saver on those occasions when people are not announcing their coming or only do so about half an hour before they come.

 The Easy Red Currant Cobbler with Almonds is a great thing to eat not only in summer when the red currants are plentiful, but throughout the year as well, as you can definitely use frozen red currants to make this.
 Just mix a few ingredients together, place everything in a casserole form and serve warm with some ice cream (which most people have in their freezer at all times, anyway) or freshly whipped cream.
-Or, what I also like for this kind of things: some crème fraiche mixed with a little brown sugar.
-Leave it until the sugar dissolves and serve.
-Delicious!

 I definitely recommend one of these toppings: despite the juicy red currant layer, the sponge cake is rather on the dry side and the ice cream or cream help keeping the balance between the dry and the wet components.